 Samsung Galaxy S III – 2100mAh

-Samsung made a particularly strong effort with the latest Galaxy’s battery, outstripping most of its rivals by around 20 per cent.
-For example, the HTC One X uses an 1800mAh unit and the Sony Xperia S a 1750mAh battery.
+Samsung made a particularly strong effort with the latest Galaxy’s battery, outstripping most of its rivals by around 20 percent.
+For example, the HTC One X uses a 1800mAh unit and the Sony Xperia S a 1750mAh battery.

 The Samsung Galaxy S III is more flexible, with expandable memory and a more malleable OS.
 However, the metal body of Apple’s phone feels a lot more premium and is a much friendlier design for those with less than giant hands.
 And with the larger 4in screen, it won’t feel quite so tiny next to the Samsung Galaxy S III, either.

 The decision is in your court now that which one is user-friendly.